pWr1ght/Feedforward_and_Backpropogation_Neural_Network/README.md

 The testing RSME is 0.2819

 This confusion matrix can be quite misleading for verifying predictions becuase there were some instances that had low prediction scores for each classification.
-So I decided to make it so the highest classification score within the instance was going to chosen as the predicted label.
+So I decided to make it so the highest classification score within the instance is going to chosen as the predicted label.